franciscop/loadware/README.md

 );
 ```

+The middleware can be a string, a function or an array of any of the previous.

 This is part of another project which is WIP right now, but I think this is independently enough so it can be launched separately.